-And after the video is completed … a similar video appears.
-Luckily for us, it was our friend, Tom Ferry.
-In most cases, these videos will never come from your account.
+When they finish watching the video on YouTube, a similar video will appear.
+In most cases, these videos will not come from your account.

-- Your recipient may not get a screenshot that links to your video.
+• Your recipient may not get a screenshot linking to your video.

-- By creating your own landing page with the hosted video embedded in it, you can give yourself more control over the video playback experience and keep your video near your branding, contact info, and call to action.
-Of course, that’ll add even more steps and time to the process.
+• By creating your own landing page with the hosted video embedded in it, you’ll have more control over the video playback experience.
+Of course, that will add more steps and time to the process.

-Recommendation: if you’re going to use The Screenshot Method, use a formal email platform.
-It’ll give you open and click information and you’ll be able to link your video from your screenshot.
-This is why I called it “free-ish.”
+Recommendation: If you’re going to use the Screenshot Method, use a formal email platform.
+It’ll give you open and click information, and you’ll be able to link your video from your screenshot.
+This is why this method is “free-ish.”

-2. How to Send Video Through Email: The Mobile Method
+How to Send a Video Through Email with the Mobile Method

-2. Using a “Share” or “Email” function, send your video by email.
+2. Use a “Share” or “Email” function to send a video by email

-Your method will vary a little based on which phone you have and which operating system it’s running, but sharing a video is nearly identical to sending a photo — by email, in a text, or to social.
+Your method will vary depending on which phone you have and which operating system it’s running, but sharing a video is nearly identical to sending a photo — by email, in a text, or to social.

-3. Type in any additional text, then send it.
+3. Type in any additional text and send

 You’re done.
 Maybe.